An asymptotic formula for the $2k$-th power mean value of $\left| (L'/L)(1+it_0, \chi)\right|$: Abstract

 \section{Abstract}

-Let $\chi$ be a Dirichlet character modulo $q$, let $L(s, \chi)$ be the attached Dirichlet $L$-function, and let $L^\prime(s, \chi)$ denote its derivative with respect to the complex variable $s$.
+Let $q$ be a positive integer ($\geq 2$), $\chi$ be a Dirichlet character modulo $q$, $L(s, \chi)$ be the attached Dirichlet $L$-function, and let $L^\prime(s, \chi)$ denote its derivative with respect to the complex variable $s$.
 Let $t_0$ be any fixed real number.
-The main purpose of this paper is to give an asymptotic formula for the $2k$-th power mean value of $\left|L^\prime/L(1+it_0, \chi)\right|$ when $\chi$ runs over all Dirichlet characters modulo $q$ (except the principal character when $t_0=0$) for any positive integer $q>1$.
+The main purpose of this paper is to give an asymptotic formula for the $2k$-th power mean value of $\left|(L^\prime/L)(1+it_0, \chi)\right|$ when $\chi$ runs over all Dirichlet characters modulo $q$ (except the principal character when $t_0=0$).